TypeStrong/dts-bundle/README.md

 They are very welcome.
 Beware this module is a quick hack-job so good luck!

-* Martin Poelstra (@poelstra): Exclude 'external' typings (such as node.d.ts) by default, fixed hang bug, optional debug output, more configurability.
+* Martin Poelstra (@poelstra): Exclude 'external' typings, optional debug output, improved configurability.

 ## License